-- Early on, children recognize print from the environment such as restaurant and street signs or food and toy labels. - While in the car, point out different signs they may recognize. - Introduce a "letter hunt" by asking, "How many signs can we find with the letter ('S')?" - Begin by searching for letters found in the child's name, as these are likely to be most familiar.
+• Early on, children recognize print

+- While in the car, point out different signs they may recognize. - Introduce a "letter hunt" by asking, "How many signs can we find with the letter ('S')?" - Begin by searching for letters found in the child's name, as these are likely to be most familiar.